 As cysts typically come back unless the root is removed, doctors may recommend laparoscopic or laser surgery to remove the entire cyst and greatly reduce the chances of it coming back.

-Prevention and belly button care tips
+Prevention and tips

 Belly button discharge is largely a preventable condition using the following methods: